 It is having the least part of Uganda’s gorilla population with only one gorilla family for trekking named “Nyakagezi gorilla family”, not only gorilla trekking but also is a place where golden monkey tracking in Uganda is only done plus the Batwa Cultural experience which involves visiting these Batwa people in their local communities.

-What to avoid for successful trekking?
+What to avoid for a Successful trekking excursion?

 Below are some of the points you should follow or must ensure for the progress of successful gorilla trekking either in Bwindi Impenetrable National Park or Mgahinga Gorilla National Park.